seunghyun-m-kim/portfolio/Data Lake/README.md

-# Implementation of AWS Data Lake and ETL Pipeline with Spark
+# AWS Data Lake and ETL Pipeline with Spark
 ### Project: Data Lake

 This project was completed as part of Udacity's Data Engineering Nanodegree.
 Data set and prompt provided by [2011–2020 Udacity, Inc.](https://www.udacity.com), used under [CC BY](https://creativecommons.org/licenses/by-nc-nd/3.0/).